mattjmoran/resume/pages/checklist.md

 - Include skills, technologies, experience, etc. emphasized in the job posting
 - Keep your experience focused and concise; avoid jargon and a long list of buzzwords
-- If you have any outstanding notable experience, include it (e.g. FAANG work experience or graduated from MIT)
+- If you have any outstanding notable experience, include it (e.g., FAANG work experience or graduated from MIT)
-- Must be between one to two sentences long
+- Keep it between one and two sentences long

 ## Work Experience

-- Should be easy to tell how long you've worked at a place and with what role(s)
+- Make it easy to tell how long you've worked at a place and with what role(s)
 - Make it easy to identify what technologies you've worked with
 - Describe how you acquired and utilized technologies in actual roles with specific context, rather than just listing them
 - Include links to public projects or live applications you built in a previous role
-- If applicable, highlight if you've worked anywhere prestigious
+- Highlight experience at prestigious companies, if applicable
-- Longevity at companies, especially early-stage ones, demonstrates persistence and commitment
+- Emphasize longevity at companies, especially early-stage ones, as it demonstrates persistence and commitment
-- Highlight any initiatives you started or founded (organizations, events, teams, side projects), even if unsuccessful
+- Showcase any initiatives you started or founded (organizations, events, teams, side projects), even if unsuccessful
 - Don't just include your responsibilities and duties, but also your accomplishments to highlight your work's impact
-- When quantifying accomplishments, provide business context (tied to company objectives) and clearly attribute your specific contribution
+- When quantifying accomplishments, provide business context tied to company objectives
+- Clearly attribute your specific contribution when describing team achievements
 - When possible, quantify impact in business terms such as dollars saved, revenue generated, or costs reduced
 - Include user metrics and adoption numbers if your work reached real users